AdobeDocs/journey-optimizer-learn.en/help/experimentation/content-experiments-for-in-app-messages.md

 ---
 title: Configure content experiments for in-app messages
-description: Learn how to configure experiments to A/B test in-app messages.
+description: Learn how to configure and analyze content experiments to A/B test in-app messages.
 feature: In App, Experimentation
 role: User
 level: Beginner